falon/ds-easyconf/README.md

 You can add multiple `-i <instance name>` if you want to configure only some instances listed on the config file.

+You can specify the config file to read with the `-c` switch.
+For instance, you can create a config file just to run all replication initialization after the complete installation ended.

 All commands execute in the config file order.
 Some interesting points:

 - yaml doesn't allow duplicated keys.
 You can add **key-*n*** where `n` is a number to repeat the same key.
 The `-n` will be removed.